 Heat Resistance to Avoid Hot Docks in High Temperatures

-While moisture-resistant composites work well as long-lasting decking for docks, it is important to know that traditional composite decking readily absorbs heat, resulting in a hot walking surface that can be uncomfortable for bare-foot boating enthusiasts.
+While moisture-resistant composites work well as long-lasting decking for docks, it is important to know that traditional composite decking readily absorbs heat, resulting in a hot walking surface.

 To provide a more comfortable decked surface, one option now available is composite decking engineered to absorb less heat and to reduce heat transfer on contact.